Glassheart: Live performances

 On 3 September 2011 Lewis performed "Collide" for the first time on the first episode of Simon Cowell's new gameshow Red or Black?.
 She then performed the song along with "Glassheart" at London's G-A-Y nightclub.
-Then in June 2012, Lewis performed during the opening slot of BBC Radio One's Hackney Weekend.
+Then in June 2012, Lewis performed at BBC Radio One's Hackney Weekend.
 Lewis' performance was directed by Steve Anderson and was choreographed by Lewis' then-boyfriend Dennis Jauch.
 The set-list consisted of Skylar Grey's interpretation of "I'm Coming Home" (with special guest Wretch 32), a mash-up of previous single "Better in Time" with Rihanna's "Man Down", as well as "Come Alive", "Collide" and "Run".
 A remix of "Collide" produced by Anderson was commissioned for the performance, while the Hackney Empire Community Gospel Choir joined in on "Run".

 She reprised her performance of "Come Alive" during an acoustic set at the Amberliegh Charity Foundation Event on 25 August 2012.
 The set also included previous singles "Run", "Bleeding Love" and "Better in Time", in addition to covers of "Apologize" by OneRepublic and "Grenade" by Bruno Mars.
 On 11 September 2012, Lewis held an acoustic gig for an intimate crowd at London's Annabel Nightclub.
 The set-list included songs from Glassheart.
-The audience included Lewis' parents Aural and Maria as well as models Kelly Brook, Annabelle Neilson and Indian businessman Arun Nayar.
 Lewis performed "Trouble" live on the ninth series of The X Factor, the same show that launched her career seven years earlier.
 She performed on the weekend of 6 & 7 October, directly preceding the song's release.
 During album release week, Lewis performed on Alan Carr: Chatty Man on 12 September before returning to London's G-A-Y nightclub, almost a year after she appeared at G-A-Y to perform "Glassheart" and "Collide".
 Lewis' set was supported by the first-eliminated act (Carolynne Poole) from the ninth series.
 Lewis performed an acoustic version of "Come Alive" on 7 October for The Xtra Factor.
 In November, Lewis uploaded the studio recording of her "Come Alive" acoustic performance which was included on the deluxe edition of Glassheart to her Vevo page.
-During the Stand Up to Cancer UK telethon on 19 October 2012, Lewis performed "Fingerprint" live for the first time, as well as the acoustic version of "Trouble" on This Morning.
 On 20 October 2012, Lewis performed an acoustic set for the seventh annual Cosmopolitan Ultimate Women Awards.